rodrimati1992/structural_crates/readme.md

     Enables alloc crate support,this is enabled by default.
     If this is enabled on a version prior to 1.36 it will enable `std` support.

-- `1.36`:
+- `rust_1_36`:
-    A feature is for enabling support of Rust versions from 1.36 onwards , this is automatically enabled by `structural`'s build script.
+    For enabling support of Rust versions from 1.36 onwards , this is automatically enabled by `structural`'s build script.
     This feature is required because the `alloc` crate was stabilized for Rust 1.36, while this library supports Rust back to 1.34.